It's a good day to be an ASE Technology Holding Co. Ltd. (ASX) shareholder - The Dwinnex

-In the latest session, ASE Technology Holding Co.
-Ltd. (NYSE: ASX) closed at $7.33 down -0.68% from its previous closing price of $7.38.
-In other words, the price has decreased by -$0.05 from its previous closing price.
-On the day, 2730199 shares were traded.
-ASX stock price reached its highest trading level at $7.38 during the session, while it also had its lowest trading level at $7.29.
+As of close of business last night, ASE Technology Holding Co.
+Ltd.’s stock clocked out at $7.01, down -1.41% from its previous closing price of $7.11.
+In other words, the price has decreased by -$0.10 from its previous closing price.
+On the day, 3488745 shares were traded.
+ASX stock price reached its highest trading level at $7.12 during the session, while it also had its lowest trading level at $6.99.

 Sponsored